Speeding up SKIP LOCKED in MySQL

 I recommend checking InnoDB Locking Explained with Stick Figures by Bill Karwin if you want to dive deeper into how supremum pseudo-record works.

-Employing those optimizations, I've seen a single MySQL server to easily handle 2M+ ticket reservation transactions per minute, and average latency of that SELECT ...
-FOR UPDATE SKIP LOCKED query to stay under 400μS.
+By implementing these optimizations, I've seen remarkable performance improvements: single MySQL server handling 2M+ ticket reservation transactions per minute while the average latency of SELECT ...
+FOR UPDATE SKIP LOCKED query staying under 400μS.

 Kir Shatrov